A look at the design, market and legacy of Victorian pottery

 The Etruscan Baseball pitcher in its most common colorways.

 The Etruscan Baseball jug is one of the signature pieces in the GSH oeuvre.
-First produced in the early 1880s the pitcher is the earliest known pottery depiction of baseball in the U.S. The subject may be strictly American but the pitcher's roots are firmly British.
+First produced in the early 1880s the pitcher is the earliest known regular production pottery depiction of baseball in the U.S. The subject may be strictly American but the pitcher's roots are firmly British.

-Wedgwood cricket and soccer pitcher in Argenta
+Wedgwood Athletic cricket and soccer pitcher in Argenta

 The Wedgwood original on the left with the Etruscan version on the right